silverbulletmd/silverbullet/website/Objects.md

-#level/intermediate

 SilverBullet automatically builds and maintains an index of _objects_ extracted from all markdown pages in your space.
-It subsequently allows you to [[Live Queries|query]] this database in (potentially) useful ways.
+It subsequently allows you to use [[Space Lua/Lua Integrated Query]] to query this database in (potentially) useful ways.

 By design, the truth remains in the markdown: all data indexed as objects will have a representation in markdown text as well.
-This index can be flushed at any time and be rebuilt from its source markdown files kept in your space (and you can do so on demand if you like using the {[Space: Reindex]} command).
+This index can be flushed at any time and be rebuilt from its source markdown files kept in your space (and you can do so on demand if you like using the `Space: Reindex` command).

 # Object representation
 Every object has a set of [[Attributes]], some predefined, but you can add any additional custom attributes that you like.